COPlanner: Plan to Roll Out Conservatively but to Explore Optimistically for Model-Based RL: More experiments

 \subsection{Hyperparameter study}

-In this section, we conducted hyperparameter studies to investigate the impact of different hyperparameters on \ouralgo.
-We performed experiments on the Walker-run task of proprioceptive control DMC using COPlanner-MBPO.
-The original hyperparameter settings are: optimistic rate $\alpha_o$ is 1, conservative rate $\alpha_c$ is 2, action candidate number $K$ is 5, and planning horizon $H_p$ is 5.
+In this section, we conduct hyperparameter studies to investigate the impact of different hyperparameters on \ouralgo. {We perform experiments on the Walker-run and Cheetah-run task of proprioceptive control DMC using COPlanner-MBPO, and on the Hopper-hop using COPlanner-DreamerV3.} The original hyperparameter settings are: optimistic rate $\alpha_o$ is 1, conservative rate $\alpha_c$ is 2, action candidate number $K$ is 5, and planning horizon $H_p$ is 5.
 When conducting ablation experiments for each hyperparameter, other parameters remain unchanged.
-The results are shown together in Figure~\ref{fig: ablation study} and more detailed curves are given in Figure~\ref{app: fig ablation study}.
+The results are shown together in Figure~\ref{fig: ablation study}.

 \textbf{Optimistic rate $\alpha_o$:} we observe that the best $\alpha_o$ lies between 0.5 to 1.
 When the $\alpha_o$ is too large, \ouralgo tends to excessively explore high uncertainty areas while neglecting rewards, leading to a decrease in sample efficiency and performance.
 On the other hand, when the $\alpha_o$ is too small, \ouralgo fails to achieve the desired exploration effect.